 So what are the most important parameters for telecom?
 Let’s start with the basics…frequency stability, the most fundamental specification for an oscillator.
 This specification represents the deviation of output frequency due to external conditions.
 A smaller stability number means better performance.
 For OCXOs, frequency stability is typically expressed in parts per billion (ppb).

 Emerald devices have impressive frequency stability, which is key for synchronization applications such as Synchronous Ethernet (ITU-T G.8262) and IEEE 1588.
 This stability enables the oscillator to hold a stable clock when the system is in free run state through holdover during network fault conditions.
-But what’s more important is maintaining this stability under real-world operating conditions such as rapid temperature changes or other dynamic conditions that can affect the clock performance.
+But what’s more important is maintaining this stability under real-world operating conditions such as rapid temperature changes, mechanical vibration, or other dynamic conditions that can affect the clock performance.

 Let’s take a closer look at frequency vs temperature slope, a key metric for precision oscillators.
 Also known as ΔF/ΔT, this measurement quantifies the oscillator’s sensitivity to temperature change at 1°C increments.
 Here again, a lower number is better since it represents a deviation in frequency.
 Emerald products are rated at just 50 ppt/°C (ppt = part per trillion).
 The plot below shows the ΔF/ΔT performance of an Emerald OCXO compared to the same three quartz OCXOs.

 Telecom systems use high-performance components that generate substantial heat and require cooling fans.
 As processors cycle and fans turn on and off, there can be significant temperature transients.
 But what happens when internal system temperature is compounded with unexpected and extreme external weather conditions?
-Or consider what could happen if a fan malfunctions and internal temperatures significantly rise.
+Or consider what could happen if a cooling fan malfunctions and internal temperatures significantly rise.
 The following plot shows how Emerald and quartz OCXOs behave above the normal industrial operating temperature range.

 Stability in the time domain